 Get Your Cap and Gown

-Cap and gown pickup will be available in the campus bookstore February 1 through May 18, 2018.
+Cap and gown pickup will be available in the campus bookstore February 1 through May 17, 2019.
 Students who are unable to pick up a cap & gown during these times should make arrangements with the Bookstore for pickup at the ceremony.
+Once cap & gown is issued, any misplaced, lost, damaged or stolen regalia pieces will be the responsibility of the student to replace at their own expense.

 Students must first apply for graduation at jwuLink and pick up their Cap & Gown Voucher from Student Academic & Financial Services.